 Your time with your doctor is limited.
 You may feel less rushed if you make a list of questions you want to ask at your appointment.
 Here are some possible questions about primary sclerosing cholangitis:

 - Can you explain my test results to me?

 - How far has my primary sclerosing cholangitis progressed?

 - How severe is the damage to my liver?

-In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask other questions that come to mind during your appointment.
+In addition to the questions that you've prepared to ask your doctor, don't hesitate to ask questions that come up during your appointment.

 What to expect from your doctor

 Your doctor is likely to ask you a number of questions.
-Being ready to answer them may give you more time to discuss a concern in greater detail.
+Being ready to answer them may allow more time later to cover points you want to address.
 Your doctor may ask:

 - How severe are your symptoms?